Yvonne-Wanja-1/Online-Shop-2/README.md

-This is a copy of the original app, Online Shop App.
-I just decided to code the whole app just to recap!!
+This is a an E-commerce application for an online shop